HackerExperience/specs/hacker_experience_2/objectives.md

 # Educate

+Even though HE2 is a simulation (see above), real world concepts are applied to the game.
+After some interaction, the non-technical player will be able to grasp general concepts about computers, data and privacy.
+We take special pride on the latter: the layman often does not know how applications handle his privacy.

+By actually eavesdropping plain-text data sent over the game,

 # Ubiquity

 HE2 must have a single requirement: an Internet connection.
 With that in mind, it's easy to imagine a game that can be run *anywhere*, including: